-Michael Persinger PhD is an American cognitive neuroscientist and Director of the Consciousness Research Laboratory at Laurentian University, Ontario.
+Michael Persinger PhD was an American cognitive neuroscientist and Director of the Consciousness Research Laboratory at Laurentian University, Ontario.
 He is known for his research on the effects of stimulating the brain with complex magnetic fields.
 This has included parapsychological investigations of telepathy and remote viewing as well as studies that have induced religious and mystical experience.

 Guy Lyon Playfair was a freelance writer and author of books on parapsychology, psychical research and the paranormal.
 Along with Maurice Grosse, he was one of the investigators of the Enfield Poltergeist case.